All Along the Watchtower: The Jimi Hendrix Experience version

 The Jimi Hendrix Experience began to record their version of Dylan's "All Along the Watchtower" on January 21, 1968, at Olympic Studios in London.
-The song is strongly identified with the interpretation Jimi Hendrix recorded with the group for their third studio album Electric Ladyland.
-Hendrix was musically attracted to Dylan's songs several times in his career and according to engineer Andy Johns.
+Hendrix was musically attracted to Dylan's songs several times in his career, according to engineer Andy Johns.
 Hendrix had been given a reel-to-reel tape of Dylan's unreleased recordings at that point by publicist Michael Goldstein, who worked for Dylan's manager Grossman. "(Hendrix) came in with these Dylan tapes and we all heard them for the first time in the studio", recalled Johns.
 He initially intended to record "I Dreamed I Saw St. Augustine" but changed this to "All Along the Watchtower".
 Two years later he would also record "Drifter's Escape" from the John Wesley Harding album.

 Stubbs writes that this was the second of Dylan's songs Hendrix had adapted to his own style, the first being "Like a Rolling Stone" played earlier at Monterey.
 A third song Hendrix adapted from Dylan is identified by Zak as "Can You Please Crawl Out Your Window".

 Music

-Dogget described the interpretation of the song as "Hendrix used the sound of the studio to evoke the storms and the sense of dread, creating an echoed aural landscape."
+Dogget described the interpretation of the song: "Hendrix used the sound of the studio to evoke the storms and the sense of dread, creating an echoed aural landscape."
 For Zak, the Hendrix version of the song is more than a simple transposition of Dylan's harmonica riffs into Hendrix playing riffs on his electric guitar, involving adding a tonal quality of a "self-proclaimed 'Voodoo Child,' raging and defiant in the guise of a lead guitar."
-The layering Hendrix introduces in his version is further intensified and is "unlike the sonic reserve of Dylan's recording, here the frequency space teems with dynamic activity.
+The layering Hendrix introduces in his version is further intensified and, "unlike the sonic reserve of Dylan's recording, here the frequency space teems with dynamic activity.
 From the highs of the cymbals and tambourines to the lows of the bass guitar and kick drum, the ongoing agitation of the frequency space heightens the track's sense of tumult."

-Zak summarizes the Hendrix adaptation of the Dylan song in three main points stating: "There are three basic strategies apparent in this transformation (of Dylan's version): (1) the intensification of essential musical gestures and formal divisions; (2) the introduction of pitch material dissonant with the pentatonic collection of the original; and (3) the tracing of a long-range, goal-directed melodic line over the call-and-response structure of the arrangement.
+Zak summarizes the Hendrix adaptation of the Dylan song in three main points, stating: "There are three basic strategies apparent in this transformation (of Dylan's version): (1) the intensification of essential musical gestures and formal divisions; (2) the introduction of pitch material dissonant with the pentatonic collection of the original; and (3) the tracing of a long-range, goal-directed melodic line over the call-and-response structure of the arrangement.
 It is in the latter that Hendrix asserts most forcefully his protagonist claim."

-Although Zak has written of both the Dylan and the Hendrix versions of the song as influenced by blues players such as Robert Johnson, he has stated that the Hendrix version is much closer in its blues style to the songs and style of Muddy Waters stating: "If Dylan's crying blues is reminiscent of Robert Johnson, Hendrix's shout calls to mind Muddy Waters and his 'deep tone with a heavy beat'.
+Although Zak has written of both the Dylan and the Hendrix versions of the song as influenced by blues players such as Robert Johnson, he has stated that the Hendrix version is much closer in its blues style to the songs and style of Muddy Waters, stating: "If Dylan's crying blues is reminiscent of Robert Johnson, Hendrix's shout calls to mind Muddy Waters and his 'deep tone with a heavy beat'."